steglasaurous/song-overlay/README.md

        | Reconnect on Disconnct  | Checked                                  |
        | Actions > Message       | Beat Saber LiveData Message              |

+3. After adding, the websocket won't automatically connect to the game at first.
+Right-click on it and click "connect" to force it to start connecting.

 ### Audica

 1. Install the [Audica Websocket Server mod](https://github.com/steglasaurous/audica-websocket-server) as per its instructions.